nc2U/ibs/README.md

 #### 3. Write environments in docker-compose.yml

-Check what must be defined in docker-compose.yml file.
+Check what must be defined in a docker-compose.yml file.

 - required:
     - POSTGRES_DB